JonathanZWhite/less-in-practice/README.md

 ```

 ####Spacing
 Space variables are your friends.
+Your designer will thank you for this.
 ```
 // Margin and Spacing
 // --------------------------------------------------